Santroller/Santroller/wiring_guides/guitar.md

       - An analog accelerometer, such as the ADXL335
         - This gives a proper analog value of the devices acceleration
           - Tilt is detected by observing acceleration due to gravity
+  - Guitar Hero World Tour Guitar
+    - MPR121
+      - An MPR121 is necessary for hooking up the slider bar, but it can also be used for the frets in order to save on the number of pins being used.
   - USB Host
     - Pi Pico
     - 2x 27ohm resistor